Warren Hastings

-Warren Hastings FRS (6 December 1732 – 22 August 1818) was a British colonial administrator, who served as the first Governor of the Presidency of Fort William (Bengal), the head of the Supreme Council of Bengal, and so the first Governor-General of Bengal in 1772–1785.
+Warren Hastings FRS (6 December 1732 – 22 August 1818) was a British colonial administrator, who served as the first governor of the Presidency of Fort William (Bengal), the head of the Supreme Council of Bengal, and so the first governor-general of Bengal in 1772–1785.
 He and Robert Clive are credited with laying the foundation of the British Empire in India.
 He was an energetic organizer and reformer.
-In 1779–1784 he led forces of the East India Company against a coalition of native states and the French.
-Finally, the well-organized British side held its own, while France lost influence in India.
-In 1787, he was accused of corruption and impeached, but after a long trial acquitted in 1795.
-He was made a Privy Councillor in 1814.
+In 1779–1784, he led forces of the East India Company against a coalition of native states and the French.
+In the end, the well-organised British side held its own, while France lost influence in India.
+In 1787, he was accused of corruption and impeached, but he was eventually acquitted in 1795 after a long trial.
+He was made a privy councillor in 1814.

-Early life
+Early life and education

-Hastings was born in Churchill, Oxfordshire, in 1732 to a poor gentleman father, Penystoe Hastings, and a mother, Hester Hastings, who died soon after he was born.
-Despite Penystone Hastings's lack of wealth, the family had been lords of the manor and patrons of the living of Daylesford in direct line from 1281 until 1715.
-It was relinquished after there had been a considerable loss of family wealth due to support given to Charles I. Young Warren was brought up by his grandfather and educated in a charity school with the poorest children in the Gloucestershire village of Daylesford.
-At some point he was rescued by an uncle who sent him to London.
+Warren Hastings was born in Churchill, Oxfordshire in 1732 to Reverend Penyston Hastings and his wife Hester (née Warren), who died soon after he was born.
+Within nine months of Warren's birth, his father remarried and moved to Barbados, leaving behind Warren and his elder sister Anne.
+Young Warren was raised by his grandfather (also called Penyston) and attended a charity school in Daylesford, Gloucestershire.
+Eventually, he was taken in by his uncle, Howard Hastings, and moved with him to London in 1740.

-Warren Hastings attended Westminster School, where he coincided with the future Prime Ministers Lord Shelburne and the Duke of Portland and with the poet William Cowper.
+Hastings attended Westminster School, where he coincided with the future prime ministers Lord Shelburne and the Duke of Portland and with the poet William Cowper.
 He quickly excelled as a top scholar but was forced to leave at sixteen, when his uncle died.
-He joined the British East India Company in 1750 as a clerk (writer) and sailed out to India, reaching Calcutta in August 1750.
+He joined the British East India Company in 1750 as a writer (clerk) and sailed out to India, reaching Calcutta in August 1750.
 There he built up a reputation for diligence and spent his free time learning about India and mastering Urdu and Persian.
 His work won him promotion in 1752 when he was sent to Kasimbazar, a major trading post in Bengal, where he worked for William Watts.
 While there he gained further experience in the politics of East India.